thibaultduponchelle/thibaultduponchelle.github.io/_posts/2025-05-05-Back-from-the-PTS-2025.md

 During 4 days, vital maintainers of Perl toolchain are grouped together in order to exchange, know each others, speed up implementation of some important changes or agree on "consensus" (e.g. LTS or metadatas).

-People joining the event are active outside the event all along the year and they recharge battery and motivation during event.
-And they generally go back home with a TODO list well filled :)
+People joining the event are active outside the event all along the year, recharging battery and motivation during event.
+They go back home with a TODO list well filled :)

 ## /me and the venue
 I arrived on site on Wednesday 30 april, but late (around midnight).
 I was immediately welcomed by some night owls in the lobby.